Triaspiron

-Taxonomy and description
+Taxonomy

+Triaspiron is a genus of acanthocephalans (also called thorny-headed or spiny-headed parasitic worms) containing only the type species, T. aphanii.
+The genus Triaspiron was circumscribed and species T. aphanii was formally described in 2012 by Smales, Aydogdu, and Emre.
+The genus name refers to the three (tri: meaning three in Latin) spiral rows (spi: meaning coil or twist in Latin) of hooks on the proboscis.
+The species name derives from n from the name of the host genus name Aphanius.

+The National Center for Biotechnology Information does not indicate that any phylogenetic analysis has been published on Triaspiron that would confirm its position as a unique order in the family Quadrigyridae.
+Triaspiron was placed in the family Quadrigyridae as it met the criterion of a small to medium-sized trunk with spines encircling the anterior trunk in regular rows, a globular to elongate proboscis with few hooks in spirals or circles and parasitizes fishes.
+It was further classified into the Pallisentinae subfamily due to meeting several morphological criteria: the anterior trunk is coated with spines in complete circles, the posterior trunk is either spineless, has incomplete rows of spines, or has irregularly placed spines, the posterior spines are less robust, the giant hypodermal nuclei are spherical, the principal lacunar canals are dorsal and ventral, the cerebral ganglion always at the base of the proboscis receptacle, and the lemnisci longer than the proboscis receptacle.

-T. aphanii resembles Raosentis Datta, 1947 by having a small spindle shaped trunk.
+Triaspiron most closely resembles Raosentis Datta, 1947 by having a small spindle shaped trunk.
 Triaspiron differs from Raosentis in the shape of the proboscis (cylindrical not globular), proboscis armed with 16 hooks divided into three circles (not four circles), and a total of between 26 and 30 hooks in all.
 Triaspiron also differs by the spines on the trunk: there are two separate regions of spines in the anterior region arranged in up to 40 circular rows, not a single field with 9 to 17 rows of spines.
 Triaspiron also resembles the genus Acanthogyrus Thapar, 1927, by having three circles of hooks on the proboscis.
 Triaspiron differs from Acanthogyrus in having fewer proboscis hooks, 16 compared with between 18 and 24, that are arranged in three circles, one anterior circle followed by an unarmed region followed by two posteriorly circles instead of three circles of hooks evenly spaced.
 It also has two fields of trunk spines instead of one.
-Triaspiron aphanii is the type species.

-The National Center for Biotechnology Information does not indicate that any phylogenetic analysis has been published on Triaspiron that would confirm its position as a unique order in the family Quadrigyridae.